-Video: "Puberty for Boys: Amazing Changes Inside and Out" Discovery Education - Approved Grades 6+
+Video: "Puberty for Boys: Amazing Changes Inside and Out" Discovery Education - Approved Grades 6+ Running Time: 21 minutes

 This 21-minute video uses many boys and young men to tell about the changes of puberty.
 They share questions, experiences, and feelings.
 The male and female reproductive systems are described.
 The video reassures young men that their feelings are normal and encourages them to get help if they need it.